Avocado Sushi RollThis post may contain affiliate links. As an Amazon Associate, I earn from qualifying purchases. Please read my disclosure.

 - Party Platter: Serve these sushi with other finger-friendly foods like my vegetarian wontons, vegan egg rolls, or my tasty miso mushrooms.
 An Asian-inspired spread that is sure to impress!

-- For a Crowd: If you have a large crowd and many mouths to feed, serve these sushi with my vegetable fried rice, egg roll in a bowl, sweet sesame noodles, or my delicious vegan chow mein.
+- For a Crowd: If you have a large crowd and many mouths to feed, serve these sushi with my vegetable fried rice, vegetarian egg roll in a bowl, sweet sesame noodles, or my delicious vegan chow mein.
 Try out my gluten free stir fry sauce if you want to make your own noodle-based dish!